jlewi/kf-templates-gcp/README.md

   * **caveat** For kustomize to work with KCC the names of the resources must be the same.
     So we need to use kpt to modify the names of the resources in **manifests**

+TODO:

+ * I think when we create the cluster we need to set the [ASM mesh labels](https://cloud.google.com/service-mesh/docs/gke-install-new-cluster)
+ * I think we need our GKE clusters to be in a release channel rather than pinning to a specific GKE version.

 ## Install the required tools

 ```